eternagame/workspace-helpers/packages/nx/src/generators/preset/files/README.md

 When upgrading `@eternagame/nx`, there may be changes to the repository that should be made when updating.
-This process is automated, and can be done via `npx nx migrate @eternagame/nx@latest` and then (if necessary) `npx nx migrate --run-migrations` after reviewing the changes to be made in the migrations.json. `@eternagame/nx` also handles migrations normally provided by `nx` to ensure compatibility with this repository layout (`@eternagame/nx` has a minimum required nx version as a peer dependency, but you are able to update more quickly to any newer version with a non-major version increase, as nx is generally good about ensuring backwards compatibility without applying these migrations until new major versions)
+This process is automated, and can be done via `npx nx migrate @eternagame/nx@latest` and then (if necessary) `npx nx migrate --run-migrations` after reviewing the changes to be made in the migrations.json.

+When upgrading nx, you may also want to run migrations for it as well (eg, `npx nx migrate nx@latest`), though you most likely will not need to if you don't customize your `nx.json`.
+Note that `@eternagame/nx` has `nx` as a peer dependency - if the latest version of `nx` is beyond its requirement and you want to upgrade to a more recent version that is allowed, you'll need to specify a version like `npx nx migrate nx@version`.

 For updating other dependencies, you may want to use `npx npm-check-updates --deep --peer`